Introduction to GP¶

 reached.
 If your dataset has a lot of variables, this will likely result in

-have very few variables and have chosen a lot of function sets, you will likely
+have very few variables and have chosen a large function set, you will likely

-see programs approaching the maximum depth range in the population.
+see programs approaching the maximum depth specified by

-50/50 mix of ‘full’ and ‘grow’, making for a mix of tree shapes in the initial
+This makes for a mix of tree shapes in the initial population.

 Now that we have a population of programs, we need to decide which ones will